 10. Customized Mini Erase Boards

-Learn how to make these customized mini-erase boards with just two simple supplies – a frame and a printed background.
-It’s very simple and is another inexpensive craft your kids can make.
+Discover how to create these personalized mini-erase boards using just two basic materials: a frame and a printed background.
+It’s incredibly straightforward and offers another budget-friendly craft option for your kids to explore.

 11. DIY Mousepad